OUR LATEST VIDEOS

 12. Pittsfield, Massachusetts

 Nestled in the heart of The Berkshires, find the charming town of Pittsfield, Massachusetts.
 There's lots of outdoor fun to explore here.
 Hit the slopes at the charming Bosquet Ski Area, which recently welcomed a new lodge.
 You can skip the slopes and drop a line in the Pontoosuc Lake, which is well known among ice fishermen for the prize-sized tiger muskies lurking in the freezing depths.
 There's plenty of hiking, too, and a walkable main street is filled with charming shops and home to the wide-ranging collections of the Berkshire Museum, which houses fossils, an aquarium, and much more.
 There's more history to be studied at the nearby Hancock Shaker Village or Herman Melville's Arrowhead estate, where you can gaze out at Mount Greylock and determine if you—like the author—see a whale in its snow-covered profile!
+Find all our picks for the best things to do in Pittsfield with kids here.

 13. Boston, Massachusetts

 An easy 4-hour ride by train or car, Boston offers plenty of family-friendly things to do.
 So much, in fact, we've got an entire Mommy Poppins Boston site dedicated to family fun there.
-Make the Boston Seaport your home away from home for a winter getaway at The Envoy Hotel, which offers unobstructed views of downtown Boston and the Harbor.
+Make the Boston Seaport your home away from home for a winter getaway at The Envoy Hotel, which offers unobstructed views of downtown Boston and the harbor.

 RELATED: United States Family Travel Guide